Skip to main content

 The CPA Ontario Not-for-Profit Conference in November 2025 was a turning point — not because of any single insight, but because of what the aggregate conversation revealed about where the sector actually stands.

 The room was populated by exactly the professionals who need this infrastructure most: finance leaders, executive directors, board members.
 The conversation about AI was not theoretical.
 It was immediate, practical, and, most revealingly, anxiety-laden.
-The question was not whether AI would change their organizations.
+The question was not whether AI would change their organisations.
 The question was whether they would have any say in how.

 What crystallized for me that day was that the opportunity is not primarily technical.
 The tools exist.
-The question is whether organizations have the frameworks, the policies, and the leadership context to use them responsibly and effectively.
+The question is whether organisations have the frameworks, the policies, and the leadership context to use them responsibly and effectively.
 The barrier is not capability — it is informed confidence.

 The barrier is not capability — it is informed confidence.